IME Banquet & J.E.D.I Awards

-From those who have helped shape our community for decades to those who only recently began their Lewis & Clark journey, the Annual IME Banquet and Impact Awards honor individuals who make the campus a more inclusive place, as well as recognizes the graduating seniors.
+From those who have helped shape our community for decades to those who only recently began their Lewis & Clark journey, the Annual IME Banquet and JEDI Awards (formerly known as Impact Awards) honor individuals who make the campus a more inclusive place, as well as recognizes the graduating students.
 Since 2006, the Office of Inclusion and Multicultural Engagement recognizes community members for their contributions toward developing and supporting a diverse and inclusive campus community.
-The event usually takes place in early April.
+The ceremony usually takes place in April.

 Emerging Leader Award

 This award recognizes a first-year student who has demonstrated leadership, commitment to the Lewis & Clark community, and potential for even further positive impact on campus.

 2022 award recipients, Leah Huffington ’25 & Damaris Medina ’25